pola-rs/polars/docs/user-guide/misc/visualization.md

 Matplotlib does not have explicit support for Polars objects but can accept a Polars `Series` by converting it to a NumPy array (which is zero-copy for numeric data without null values).

+Note that because the column `'species'` isn't numeric, we need to first convert it to numeric values so that it can be passed as an argument to `c`.

 {{code_block('user-guide/misc/visualization','matplotlib_show_plot',[])}}

 ```python exec="on" session="user-guide/misc/visualization"